Mulaney: Production

+The show was originally developed at NBC, under the title Mulaney Don't Drink.
+As Mulaney said later, “It was based on the time in my life when I got sober at 23 and had two roommates and was just trying to figure out: What does a good person do? ...
+There was really something lost when I, on the advice of others higher up, took that out."
+A straighter version of the pilot was made, but was not picked up by NBC.

-The show was originally taped as a pilot for NBC, but was not picked up.
-Mulaney re-tooled the pilot, and then pitched it to Fox, who picked the show up with a cautious six-episode commitment.
+Mulaney re-tooled the pilot again, and then pitched it to Fox, who picked the show up with a cautious six-episode commitment.
 Fox later ordered an additional ten episodes.
 A trailer was released on May 12, 2014, along with an announcement that the show would air Sunday nights at 9:30 p.m., replacing the Seth MacFarlane sitcom, American Dad!, which moved to TBS.
 The series premiered October 5, 2014.

 On October 18, 2014, the day before the third episode was supposed to air, Fox announced it was cutting three episodes from its order.
 This resulted in the production of Mulaney being shut down, as the thirteenth episode had already been filmed and production of the fourteenth was about to begin.
 Less than a month later, Fox moved Mulaney into the 7:30 PM timeslot where Bob's Burgers had been airing.
 The season ended on February 15, 2015, and Fox announced Mulaney's cancellation shortly thereafter.

 Episodes

+Every episode of the series was directed by Andy Ackerman.